 You may also want to see the following related guides: How to fix nslookup unknown: cannot find non-existent domain, how to FlushDNS, Release, Registerdns, and Renew parameters: How to Fix Err Connection Timed Out DNS Error, Ping request could not find the host: Verify if the name is entered correctly, Error: An Active Directory could not be contacted or cannot find domain because it is nonexistent, and cannot find KDC for realm while getting initial credentials and kinit configuration file does not specify default realm.

-The following error was prompted in my environment because the Domain Controller wasn’t reachable.
+Answer: The following error was prompted in my environment because the Domain Controller wasn’t reachable.
 Ensure these errors are eliminated for a single node, else Microsoft Technical Support would not provide you support.

-As you can see below, the validation was completed successfully with few warnings.
+As you can see below, the validation was completed successfully with a few warnings.
 One of which is to apply updates and reboot the node.

 – Other possible issues: Check if the IP Settings of your DC etc.